yd-lu/Machine-Learning/README.md

 Once all trees are trained predictions are made by summing the contributions of all the trees.
 The final prediction is given by the formula:
 $$y_{pred} = y_0(initial prediction) + \eta(r_1+...r_N)$$
 where $r_i$ are the residuals (errors) predicted by each tree.

+## How to deal with overfitting linear regression

+Overfitting in linear regression means your model is “learning” noise rather than the true underlying relationship.
+Here’s how to tackle it head‑on:

+- Diagnose with Cross‑Validation
+  – Split your data (e.g. k‑fold CV) and monitor training vs. validation error.
+A big gap ⇒ overfitting.
+  – Use learning curves (plot error vs. training set size) to see if more data would help.

+Regularize
+  – Ridge regression (L₂ penalty) shrinks coefficients toward zero – Lasso (L₁ penalty) can drive some coefficients exactly to zero (feature selection) – Elastic Net blends both L₁ and L₂—tune the mix to balance shrinkage vs. sparsity.

+Simplify Your Feature Set
+  – Remove weak or highly correlated predictors.
+Too many features relative to samples invites noise‑fitting.
+  – Dimensionality reduction (e.g., PCA) to capture most variance in fewer components.